MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwspsocket.md

 ### -param lpProtocolInfo [in]

 Pointer to a
-[WSAProtocol_Info](https://docs.microsoft.com/en-us/windows/win32/api/winsock2/ns-winsock2-wsaprotocol_infoa) structure that defines the characteristics of the socket to be created.
+<a href="/windows/win32/api/winsock2/ns-winsock2-wsaprotocol_infoa">WSAProtocol_Info</a> structure that defines the characteristics of the socket to be created.

 ### -param g [in]